Fixing Stability Issue In The Blog Server

 # so if ignore doesn't work, try the old whitelist variable

 After ignoring the false positives fixing the rest of the CVE issues is easy, in theory.
 Just keep the Yocto at its newest (or relatively new LTS) version.
 This should keep the packages fresh.
-Sounds simple, but unfortunately this process tends to cause a big headache with incompatibilities and such.
+Sounds simple, but unfortunately, this process tends to cause a big headache with incompatibilities and such.
 However, that’s the best advice I can give.

 Sometimes, updating the packages is not an option.
-Perhaps updating the package breaks the build, a newer version of the library isn’t compatible with your application, or there is some other Perfectly Good Reason you’re not allowed to do that.
+Perhaps updating the package breaks the build, a newer version of a library isn’t compatible with your application, or there is some other Perfectly Good Reason you’re not allowed to do that.
 That’s when it’s time to do some patching to make the confusing build system even more spaghettified.

-Basically, this approach consists of heading to the NVD entry for the CVE, checking if there’s a patch for the vulnerability, and if there is, porting the patch to the Yocto build.
+Basically, this approach consists of heading to the NVD entry for the CVE, checking if there’s a patch for the vulnerability and if there is, porting the patch to the Yocto build.
 For example, the aforementioned CVE-2023-22451 mentions this commit as its patch in the NVD entry.
-Copy the contents of the commit to a patch file, create bbappend file for the recipe and add the patch to the recipe with that bbappend.
+Copy the contents of the commit to a patch file, create a bbappend file for the recipe and add the patch to the recipe with that bbappend.

-That’s a short explanation of how you can check and fix the CVE vulnerabilities in your system.
+That’s the short explanation of how you can check and fix the CVE vulnerabilities in your system.
 The theory of the process is fairly simple.
 However, it tends to get a bit more complicated in the actual world, especially when trying to update older legacy systems where the stale, non-updated packages contain more patches than original code.
 But I guess that’s the problem with real life, it tends to mess up good theories.

 You can find the next part about Yocto hardening here.
 It’s about firewalls.